What an AI Receptionist Actually Does

 The honest caveat

-An AI receptionist isn't a silver bullet.
+An AI receptionist isn't a cure-all.
 If your schedule is chaos, if your providers are double-booked, if your follow-up process is broken — no agent will fix that.
-What it does well is catch the calls you're already losing and hand them to a process that works.
+What it does well is catch the calls you're already losing and hand them to a process that works, which frees your human staff to spend their day converting the patients in front of them.
 That's a real unlock, but it assumes the process is there to hand off to.

-If you want to see what this looks like for your specific practice, we can walk you through a demo in about fifteen minutes.
-No commitment, no "game-changer" language.
+If you want to see what this looks like for your specific practice — including the kind of conversation Rosey would have with your next caller — we can walk you through it in about fifteen minutes.
+No commitment, no hype.